 4) Beautiful Visuals

 By adding a row of extra cabinets, you can enhance the visual potential of your kitchen.

 Most homeowners who feature double stacked cabinets in their kitchen use glass panes for at least some of the cabinet doors and maybe add in some open shelving too.
 This opens up ample possibilities for decoration.

 Because you have more cabinet space overall, you can have enough closed doors for everything you want to keep hidden away and still have open space for any aesthetically beautiful items you might want to display.

 When you add an extra row of cabinets to your walls, you want to be sure to keep it simple.
 In an important way, the cabinets themselves are an extra design feature, so you don’t want to go overboard with additional moldings and trim.

 Also, don’t forget that you’ll have a whole extra row of cabinets to clean in a harder-to-reach space, so don’t make things more difficult than it needs to be.
-We recommend the simplicity of Shaker cabinets like our ready-to-assemble Essex collection, or flat slab panel cabinets, like our assembled Matrix Greystone collection.
+We recommend the simplicity of Shaker cabinets like our ready-to-assemble Essex Cabinet Collection, or flat slab panel cabinets, like our assembled Matrix Greystone Collection.
 These will be easiest to quickly wipe down.
 Further, you’ll notice these collections of ours feature wall cabinets that are 12”, 15”, 18”, or 24” in height, so you’ll have a variety of options as you’re planning your stack.

 Curious how double stacked cabinets might look in your kitchen?
 If so, we can help you out with a FREE customized layout from one of our kitchen experts, so you can see how an extra row of upper cabinets might enhance your kitchen design.
 Find out more by giving us right now at: 1-800-788-7575.